 A blockage is present if the area around your kitchen sink, shower, bathtub, or toilet starts to smell.
 Anything stuck in the pipelines can catch debris, like food, hair strands, or anything solid, and accumulates over time.
 As these remain untreated, they'll start to decompose and spread foul odour back through the pipe openings.

-Don't wait for these warning signs to become a serious matter.
-Jetset Plumbing understands that such problems know no boundaries.
+Don't wait for these warning signs to become a serious matter, all plumbers understand.

 Next Blog > How Does A Toilet Work?